DRC Frequently Asked Questions

 - ASIAN: Non-Hispanic children with Asian as the only reported race category.

-Please note that state sample sizes for Black, Asian, and Hispanic Origin are too small (n<30) in some states and should not be used to derive population estimates.
-This varies by survey year, and information can be found in the Methodology Report for the specified survey year, accessible on the Census Website.
+Please note that state sample sizes for Black, Asian, American Indian/Alaska Native, Native Hawaiian/Other Pacific Islander and Hispanic Origin are too small (n<30) in some states and should not be used to derive population estimates.
+This varies by survey year, and information can be found in the Methodology Report for the specified survey year.

 Additional information about how data about children’s race/ethnicity were collected and processed for the NSCH is available on the U.S. Census Bureau website in the Methodology Report and the HRSA MCHB website containing NSCH supporting documents.